steven-lm/Genre-Classifier/README.md

 **What else could be tried?:**

  - A better dataset could be used with a better genre distribution since this dataset contained almost 40% fiction.
- - A bigger dataset with more genres may produce a model which is able to predict rare rgenres
+ - A bigger dataset with more samples and genres may produce a model which is able to predict rarer genres
  - More models could be created and tested such as Recurrent Neural Networks or Long short-term memory Neural Networks
  - Words could further be cleaned using n-grams and stemming/lemmatization if we had more processing power
- - More word embedding techniques such as GloVe
+ - Other word embedding techniques such as GloVe